Athens Piraeus Port

 Learn more about the metro network of Athens.

-- 826, 832, 833, 875 from Suburban and Electric Railways to Gate E9.
+- 826, 832, 833 from Suburban and Electric Railway stations to Gate E9.

 Make sure to be aware of the gate your ferry departs from because the port of Piraeus is large and boasts numerous gates.

-From Athens airport
+From Athens Airport

-By train: From the Athens Airport station (adjacent to the airport terminal) the Athens Suburban Railway (Proastiakos) operates a direct service between the Athens International Airport and Piraeus port.
+By train: From the Athens Airport station (adjacent to the airport terminal), the Athens Suburban Railway (Proastiakos) operates a direct service between the Athens International Airport and Piraeus Port.
 The journey takes 60 minutes and the ticket costs 9 euros (one-way).

 E1: Dodecanese